-For example, giving may drop, it may take longer to do what you normally do, your facilities may become vacant or may become needed and used in new ways you didn't originally plan for.
+It's important to manage these resources well, especially in the midst of a crisis that could translate into reduced resources.
+For example, giving may drop, people may get sick (in the event of the coronavirus crisis), it may take longer to do what you normally do, your facilities may become vacant or may become needed and used in new ways you didn't originally plan for.